FAQs: Summer Credit for Organic Chemistry Taken Elsewhere

 Q: How many credits will likely be transferred?

-Q: What is the impact of receiving only 0.5 credits for a summer Organic II course?
+Q: What is the impact of receiving less than a full credit (or no credit at all) for a summer organic chemistry course?

 Q: What happens after the summer course has been completed?

 A: Once you return to campus, it will need to be confirmed that the course(s) you took is/are as represented in the pre-estimation process.
 You will need to submit copies of the syllabi and schedules actually used (including both lecture and lab) via the Registrar’s transfer credit portal.